 With Leopard geckos, supplementation is the addition of nutrients like amino-acids, vitamins and minerals to their diets.
 Supplements are added because commercial Leopard gecko foods are often deficient in these nutrients.
 Leopard gecko supplementation will ensure a happy, healthy pet by improving the overall value of their diet.

 Feeder insects such as crickets and cockroaches can be gut-loaded with an appropriate mineral / vitamin supplement.
-Insect gut-loading should take place at least 24 to 48 hours prior to feeding.
+Gut-loading should take place at least 24 to 48 hours prior to feeding to Leopard geckos

 Your comment is important to us, but please keep the comments on point, constructive and polite.